alaskanlc/lexweb/pages_md/lw2xml.md

-In designing an XML schema, there is no single correct structure: information may be coded in element names, or in attributes, data can be ‘flattened’ (minimal hierarchy, or ‘normalized’ (modeling with additional hierarchical levels).
+In designing an XML schema, there is no single correct structure: information may be coded in element names, or in attributes, data can be ‘flattened’ (minimal hierarchy), or ‘normalized’ (modeling with additional hierarchical levels).
 For the Lexware output as XHTML, all the structure information had to be stored as `<div class="...">` attributes.
 Choices about hierarchical structure were made to facilitate